 Privacy Notice - CourseSight

-Reference Point Ltd (company number 02156356) ("We") are committed to protecting and respecting your privacy.
+Causeway Technologies Limited (company number 03921897) ("We") are committed to protecting and respecting your privacy.

 This notice sets out the basis on which any personal data we collect from you, or that you provide to us, will be processed by us.
 Please read the following carefully to understand our views and practices regarding your personal data and how we will treat it.
 We keep certain basic information when you visit our website and recognise the importance of keeping that information secure and letting you know what we will do with it.

 For the purposes of the UK General Data Protection Regulation (UK GDPR), the Data Protection Act 2018 as amended and any regulations thereunder (“data protection legislation”):